+The state has logged a high rate of asbestos deaths for decades.
 An in-depth 2004 study about asbestos within the U.S. ranked Oregon at No. 15 for related deaths between 1979 and 2001.

-In Oregon, it is estimated that between 150 and 200 facilities were a source of exposure for workers.
-Not surprisingly, shipyards, lumber mills and paper mills used contaminated products.
+In Oregon, between 150 and 200 facilities were a source of exposure for workers.
+Shipyards, lumber mills and paper mills used contaminated products.

 Mining was one of the most hazardous environments for asbestos exposure.
 The process of extracting the fiber from the earth and transporting it to the facility for processing was especially dangerous.
 Mining operations rarely used safety equipment and certainly failed to implement the safety precautions that are required today when handling the toxic mineral.
-The risk for developing mesothelioma cancer is a concern for former employees.
+The risk of developing mesothelioma cancer is a concern for former employees.

 Shipyards along Oregon’s coastline were primary sources of exposure for thousands of workers.
 During World War II when shipyards peaked in production, asbestos use was mandated by the U.S. Navy because of its ability to insulate and fireproof materials aboard ships.
 Unfortunately, anyone who worked or was stationed at these shipyards may have been exposed to varying levels of the mineral.